syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-text-annotation.md

 * A BPMN object can be associated with a text annotation that does not affect the flow but gives details about objects within a flow.

-* The annotation element can be switched from a BPMN node to another BPMN node simply by dragging the source end of the annotation connector into the other BPMN node.

-* A TextAnnotation points at or references the another BPMN shape, which we call the `TextAnnotationTarget` of the TextAnnotation.
+* A TextAnnotation points at or references the another BPMN shape, which we call the [TextAnnotationTarget](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnTextAnnotation.html#Syncfusion_Blazor_Diagram_BpmnTextAnnotation_TextAnnotationTarget) of the TextAnnotation.
 When a target shape is moved, copied, or deleted, any TextAnnotations attached to the shape will be moved, copied, or deleted too.
 Thus, the TextAnnotations stay with their target shapes though you can reposition the TextAnnotation to any offset from its target.
-The `TextAnnotationTarget` property of the `BpmnTextAnnotation` is used to connect an annotation element to the Bpmn Node.
+The [TextAnnotationTarget](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnTextAnnotation.html#Syncfusion_Blazor_Diagram_BpmnTextAnnotation_TextAnnotationTarget) property of the [BpmnTextAnnotation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnTextAnnotation.html) is used to connect an annotation element to the Bpmn Node.

+* The annotation element can be switched from a BPMN node to another BPMN node simply by dragging the source end of the annotation connector into the other BPMN node.

+* By default, the TextAnnotation shape has a connection.

-* The `TextAnnotationDirection` property is used to set the shape direction of the text annotation.
+* The [TextAnnotationDirection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnTextAnnotation.html#Syncfusion_Blazor_Diagram_BpmnTextAnnotation_TextAnnotationDirection) property is used to set the shape direction of the text annotation.

-* By default, the `TextAnnotationDirection` is set to a **Auto**.
+* By default, the [TextAnnotationDirection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnTextAnnotation.html#Syncfusion_Blazor_Diagram_BpmnTextAnnotation_TextAnnotationDirection) is set to a [Left](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextAnnotationDirection.html#Syncfusion_Blazor_Diagram_TextAnnotationDirection_Left).

+* To set the size for text annotation, use the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html#Syncfusion_Blazor_Diagram_Node_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html#Syncfusion_Blazor_Diagram_Node_Height) properties of the Node.

+* The [OffsetX](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html#Syncfusion_Blazor_Diagram_Node_OffsetX) and [OffsetY](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html#Syncfusion_Blazor_Diagram_Node_OffsetY) property is used to set the distance between the BPMN node and the TextAnnotation.

 * The TextAnnotation element can be moved (if their have connected with any BPMN Node) while dragging the BPMN node.